shivamksharma/C31096/docs/ROUTING_README.md

 export const PAGE_METADATA = {
   // ... existing metadata
   [ROUTES.NEW_SECTION]: {
-    title: 'New Section - EDIF Pharma',
+    title: 'New Section - PharmaCorp',
     description: 'Description of new section...',
   },
 };